gshau/pi-relay-controller/readme.md

 	# Update the following list/tuple with the port numbers assigned to your relay board
 	PORTS = (7, 8, 10, 11)

 This ports list refers to the GPIO port configuration for the board.
 Change the values here based on your board's configuration.
 I don't know what the default configuration is, the ModMyPi documentation doesn't say, but I know for my board, the relay ports are assigned to GPIO pins 7, 8, 10, and 11, so that's why my `PORTS` variable is configured like it is.

 Refer to the ModMyPi PiOT board documentation for details on how to determine and set the GPIO pin assignments.

+**Note:** Right now, the project only supports a single PiOT board.
+If you stack multiple PiOT boards together, simply expand the `PORTS` list to include the additional ports.
+You'll need to change the `NUM_RELAY_PORTS` variable in both the `server.py` and `relay_lob_modmypi.py` files.

 ## Starting the Server Process